kvc0/k-lock/README.md

 Thread count is on the X axis.

 ### About
 This mutex is optimized for brief critical sections.
-It has short spin cycles to prevent overwork, and it aggressively wakes multiple waiters per unlock.
+It avoids syscalls by spinning as long as the lock is making fast progress.
+It also aggressively wakes multiple waiters per unlock when it is heavily contended.

 If there is concern about possible panic in a critical section, `std::sync::Mutex` is the appropriate choice.

 If critical sections are more than a few nanoseconds long, `std::sync::Mutex` may be better.
 As always, profiling and measuring is important.
+This mutex is tested to outperform `std::sync::Mutex` on brief locks that work with a HashMap but further research is needed to determine suitability for wider timespans.

 Much of this mutex implementation and its documentation is adapted with humble gratitude from the venerable `std::sync::Mutex`.